 Protectionism is dead.
 Long live response.

+- Trust No One – By now, this shouldn’t need explaining, but the truth is that many cybersecurity professionals believe that once somebody is inside the castle, they’re legitimate – they’re trustworthy.
 Outside of security, trust is something we inherently want to do.
-Wanting to live in safety, we hope to trust those we encounter, so when it comes to cybersecurity, it takes a mental paradigm shift to actively mistrust every person, every ping on the network, every text, email, or link.
-If you don’t make this mental shift before you have a breach, trust me (sorry), you definitely will once you find yourself reacting to a breach and discovering that too much “trusting” was going on in your network.
+Wanting to live safely, we hope to trust those we encounter, so when it comes to cybersecurity, it takes a mental paradigm shift to actively mistrust every person, every ping on the network, every text, email, or link.
+If you don’t make this mental shift before you have a breach, you definitely will once you find yourself reacting to a breach and discovering that too much “trusting” was going on in your network.

-Keep in mind that many of the people on your crisis management and leadership teams are business people – not cyber experts or even IT experts.
+Remember that many of the people on your crisis management and leadership teams are business people – not cyber experts or even IT experts.
 The language you use to communicate with them needs to be their language – not the jargon and acronyms that typify your own team’s communications.

-And keep your ARS communication consistent and conversational – not just high-pitched warnings when risks or actual incidents arise.
+And keep your ARS communication consistent and conversational – not just high-pitched warnings when risks or incidents arise.
 Business people need to feel comfortable asking you questions about it, even making their own suggestions.
 And you need to have a positive working relationship with them.
 You don’t want them to dread a call from you – perceiving any outreach as bad news.
-Instead, reach out to them to ask questions, get advice, run ideas past them, or make them aware of something to prevent it from turning into an incident.
+Instead, reach out to them to ask questions, get advice, run ideas past them, or make them aware of something to prevent it from becoming an incident.

-To develop your ARS, you need to understand the Cyber Kill Chain created by Lockheed Martin1.
+To develop your ARS, you need to understand the Cyber Kill Chain created by Lockheed Martin.
 It breaks down the seven steps an attacker (human or automated) goes through to conduct an attack so that you can understand how they operate, recognize their signs, and defend against them.

 The next thing you’ll want to understand is isolation – how any sign of a breach calls for instant isolation of that user account or device – even if it belongs to your CEO.
 Which would you rather tell your CEO?
 “We took you offline because something happened, and we’re investigating it.”
 Or, “Nine months ago, something happened to your account, and everything you’ve done since then is all over the Internet.”

-Build Advocacy for Clear Communication
+- Build Advocacy for Clear Communication

-If the first time you’re building out your communications is in the middle of the crisis, you will make a mess of it.
+If the first time you’re building out your communications is in the middle of a crisis, you will make a mess of it.
 It needs to be done when all is calm.
 Corporate crisis and communications teams need to collaborate in advance to create breach scenarios and “holding statements” for those who will need them.
 Then when you’re dealing with a real scenario, you’re not asking executives to wordsmith some of the most important statements they will ever make.

-Practice Cyber Events Regularly
+- Practice Cyber Events Regularly

 You can’t just have a written response plan ready to pull out when a breach occurs.
 You have to practice regularly – and sincerely, not in a perfunctory, check-the-box way.
-With regular practice, once the crisis occurs, everybody knows their lane, knows their part, carries it out, gets it done – and quickly.
+With regular practice, once the crisis occurs, everybody knows their lane, knows their part, carries it out, and gets it done quickly.

 That’s not the only purpose of practice.
 It’s also to find flaws.
 If you’re practicing right, you’re always finding things to do better.
 Practice lets you see in advance any deficiencies that need correcting in your processes, techniques, infrastructure, or policies.

-Continue to Learn and Evolve
+- Continue to Learn and Evolve

-Cyberattacks are and will continue to be a lucrative business and a favorite weapon of hostile nation-states, terrorists, organized criminals, and loners with a laptop whose success depends on exploiting other people and their systems.
+Cyberattacks are and will continue to be a lucrative business and a favorite weapon of hostile nation-states, terrorists, organized criminals, and loners with laptops whose success depends on exploiting other people and their systems.
 Their numbers are growing along with the sophistication of their techniques.
 Preventive measures should be rigorously implemented and updated, but relying on them will never be safe.
 The only reliable countermeasure is excellent preparation for a rapid response.